Email Processing in Lua

 end

-Tables Used in Scripts
+Tables in Use

-Table SmtpContext
+SmtpContext Table

 The table is used as an input argument of the smtp_hook function.
 It contains the information about the email message being processed.